flan/staticdhcpd/staticDHCPd/doc/customisation/scripting.rst

                 (uuid_guid) as digested data: `(type:byte, data:[byte])`.

                 Any unset options are presented as ``None``.
+    :param source_packet: The packet received from the client, an instance of :class:`libpydhcpserver.dhcp_types.packet.DHCPPacket`.

+                          This is a pristine copy of the original packet, unaffected by any previous modifications.
     :return bool: ``True`` if processing can proceed; ``False`` if the packet should be rejected.